BKrizanec/practice_repository/README.md

 A couple of small disclaimers:
 - All of the projects are made using .NET 6, as the newer version of .NET 7 was just coming out as we were starting the course.
 - The projects that I've included haven't been changed since I've completed the tasks that were required of me.
-This was by design, as I've wanted to keep them that way, to observe the progess I've made over the duration of the course
+This was by design, as I've wanted to keep them that way, to observe the progress I've made over the duration of the course

 ## Table of contents:
 1. [A simple console app](https://github.com/BKrizanec/practice_repository/tree/main/Simple%20Input%20Console%20App) that was created to go through both all of the basics of C# and OOP